 In 2019, Grayson started treatment for acute lymphoblastic leukemia.
 A year and a half later, he’s back to his usual self thanks to the care he received at Children’s Minnesota.

 Tallulah was born with Down syndrome and because of that, also had a heart defect.
-Today, Tallulah is 9 months old and is tough as nails.
-Read her story here.
+Today, Tallulah is almost 2 years old and loves to be around people.

 “What inspires me the most about children with Down syndrome is how incredibly strong and determined they are,” said Rebecca Olson, APRN-CNP, APNG as she explains more about Down syndrome and answers many common questions.